P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 It is possible, there are other countries in this world, that are not part of the story, and could be used in the future.

 ### Sapphire Dawn (Team Blue)
-A corporate, police state, that is secretly funding various warring factions of Team Yellow in order to weaken the region and take over their resources.
-In economic war with Team Red.
-Led by democratic oligarchy.
+A democratic, capitalist nation that values business, ambition and freedom.
+In rivalry with Ruby Dusk.

 Style: Modern

 ### Ruby Dusk (Team Red)
-Industrial nation, that is exploiting it's own population for cheap labour and suppresing freedom.
-Always looking for opportunities of new conquest.
-A rebel faction is organizing within, plotting to take over and end the regime.
+An industrial nation, that values hard work and ingeniuity.
+In rivalry with Sapphire Dawn.

 Style: Steampunk

 ### Jade Twilight (Team Green)
 A peacful and prosperous nation, consisting of a federation of Islands.
-An uneasy ally to Team Blue, but also in trade relations with Team Red.
-Offering aid to Team Yellow on the condition of maintainig internal Peace, but not willing to interfere.
-Led by democratic government.
+Values science and diplomacy.
+In good relations with everyone.

 Style: Futuristic

 ### Amber Noon (Team Yellow)
-A feudal nation splintered into warring factions.
-Internal struggle is secretly fueled by Team Blue.
-Country is led by royal family, with a weak king and a prince hoping to unite his people and end the civil war.
+A feudal nation, that values honor and courage.
+Led by a royal family.
+In reserved relations with other nations.

 Style: Feudal/Knights